+Regarding the state of health among citizens of Myanmar, there are differing levels.
 Myanmar has made some progress in achieving its Millennium Development Goals, in accordance with the United Nations Millennium Declaration, signed in 2000.
 However, it struggled to attain several of its targets for 2015.
-In 2017, there was a decline in the immunization of children aged two years and below against measles and DPT.
-Prior to this, there was a resurgence in the number of malnourished people.
-There were also 782 reported cases of cholera in 2016.
-Additionally, a further challenge was the drastic drop in the number of health professionals, including midwives and dental surgeons between the years 2014 to 2016.
+There have been constant fluctuations in the immunization of children aged two years and below against measles and DPT.
+Cholera cases also increased throughout the country and had one of the highest incidence rates of all the Asian countries.